Data Centers in Maryland

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Maryland provide low-latency access to the major business districts of Baltimore and Washington D.C.
-This makes the state a prime location for government contractors, financial services firms, and biotech companies that require proximity to federal agencies and commercial hubs.
+Proximity To Key Business Districts: Data centers in Maryland provide low-latency connectivity to the business districts of Baltimore and Washington, D.C.
+This proximity is critical for federal agencies, defense contractors, and biotechnology firms concentrated in the region.

-Tax Advantage For Data Centers: Maryland offers a valuable sales and use tax exemption on the purchase of qualified data center equipment.
-This incentive directly reduces the significant capital expenditure required to build or expand a data center, improving the financial return on the investment.
+Tax Advantage For Data Centers: Maryland offers a specific sales and use tax exemption for qualifying data center equipment.
+This incentive significantly reduces the capital expenditure required for deploying or expanding IT infrastructure, lowering the total cost of ownership.

 Natural Disaster Risk

-Maryland has a High natural disaster risk profile, with a FEMA National Risk Index score of 93.7 out of 100, as of September 2025.
-This rating is driven by its exposure to Atlantic weather systems and other regional hazards.
+Maryland has a High natural disaster risk profile, with a FEMA National Risk Index score of 93.67 as of September 2025.
+Site selection and infrastructure design are key to mitigating these potential threats.